Berezhany: Middle Ages

-The town's location on the route between Lviv and Terebovlya proved beneficial to the city's growth and development.
+The town's location on the route between Lviv and Terebovlia proved beneficial to the city's growth and development.
 Among the first settlers to inhabit the town were people from Lwów liberated by Sieniawski from Tatar captivity.
 It soon started to attract settlers from all over Poland, including a large number of Jews, Ukrainians and Armenians.
 In 1534 Mikołaj Sieniawski also started to construct a large fortress at a steep hill on a small island at the Złota Lipa river (see Berezhany Castle).
 The stronghold was finished in 1554 and became the main seat of the Sieniawski family and one of the best fortified places in the region.
 Simultaneously, a large fortified convent and a church of the Bernardines was constructed on the hill nearby.
 Both fortified places provided a safe refuge for the tradesmen, which added to the city's prominence in trade and commerce.

+Early modern era

+During the 16th century Berezhany had its own mill and a church.
+In the 1560s the New Town was established with a market square.
+In 1570 owership over Berezhany was divided between the two of Sieniawski's sons.
+In 1584 a new suburb called Adamów (later Adamivka) was established on the route cooencting Berezhany and Pidhaitsi.
+By the end of the 16th century each of the three settlements composing the city had its own church.
+In 1603 an Orthodox brotherhood was established in Adamivka with the permission by Lviv bishop Gedeon Balaban.
 In the early 17th century one of Mikołaj Sieniawski's grandsons, also named Mikołaj, fortified the city itself.
-The fortress withstood all attacks by Tatars and Cossacks until the Khmelnytsky Uprising of 1648, when it was captured by the Cossacks.
-In 1655 during The Deluge, it was again captured by the forces of Sweden and the city was again plundered.
-However, it was rebuilt afterwards and withstood further Cossack attacks in 1667 and 1672.
+The fortress withstood all attacks until the Khmelnytsky Uprising.
+However, during the Siege of Zbarazh in 1649 Berezhany was raided by Tatars and Cossacks, who burned 50 houses, plundered the city's churches and took many captives.
+In 1655 during The Deluge, Berezhany was captured by Swedish forces and once again plundered.
+The city was rebuilt afterwards and withstood Cossack attacks in 1667 and 1672.